azat-co/practicalnode/chapter6/chapter6.md

 ## Running the App

 Now everything should be set up properly to run Blog.
-Contrary to the example in Chapter 5, we see protected pages only when we’re logged in.
+In contrast, to the example in Chapter 5, we see protected pages only when we’re logged in.
 These protected pages enable us to create new posts, and to publish and unpublish them.
-But as soon as we click "Logout" in the menu, we no longer can access the administrator page.
+But as soon as we click Logout in the menu, we no longer can access the administrator page.

 The executable code is under the `code/ch6/blog-password` folder of the `practicalnode` repository: https://github.com/azat-co/practicalnode.

-# Node.js OAuth
+# The `oauth` Module

-OAuth ([npm](https://www.npmjs.org/package/oauth) (<https://www.npmjs.org/package/oauth>), [GitHub](https://github.com/ciaranj/node-oauth) (<https://github.com/ciaranj/node-oauth>)) is the powerhouse of OAuth 1.0/2.0 schemes for Node.js.
+The `oauth` module is the powerhouse of OAuth 1.0/2.0 schemes and flows for Node.js.
 It’s a module that generates signatures, encryptions, and HTTP headers, and makes requests.
+You can find it on npm at <https://www.npmjs.org/package/oauth> and on GitHub at <https://github.com/ciaranj/node-oauth>.

-We still need to initiate the OAuth dances (i.e., requests back and forth between consumer, provider and our system), write the callback routes, and store information in sessions or databases.
-Refer to the service provider’s (e.g., Facebook, Twitter, Google) documentation for end points, methods, and parameter names.
+We still need to initiate the OAuth flows (i.e., requests back and forth between consumer, provider, and our system), write the callback routes, and store information in sessions or databases.
+Refer to the service provider’s (e.g., Facebook, Twitter, Google) documentation for endpoints, methods, and parameter names.

 It is recommended that `node-auth` be used when complex integration is needed or when only certain pieces of OAuth are needed (e.g., header signatures are generated by node-auth, but the request is made by the `superagent` library).

-To add OAuth version 0.9.15 (the latest as of this writing) to your project, simply run:
+To add OAuth version 0.9.15 (the latest as of this writing) to your project, simply say the following incantation:

 ```
 $ npm install oauth@0.9.15
 ```

+Once you install the `oauth` module, you can start implementing OAuth flows such as Twitter OAuth 2.0.

 ## Twitter OAuth 2.0 Example with Node.js OAuth

 OAuth 2.0 is less complicated and, some might argue, less secure than OAuth 1.0.
-The reasons for this are numerous and better understood when written by Eran Hammer, the person who participated in OAuth2.0 creation: OAuth 2.0 and the Road to Hell.
+You can find plenty of blog posts, flame wars and rants on OAuth 1 vs 2 online, if you wish.
+I'll give you my short version here.

+In essence, OAuth 2.0 doesn't prescribe encryption and instead relies on SSL (https) for encryption.
+On the other hand, OAuth 1 dictates the encryption.

-In essence, OAuth 2.0 is similar to the token-based authorization we examined earlier, for which we have a single token, called a *bearer*, that we pass along with each request.
+The way OAuth 2.0 works is similar to the token-based authorization we examined earlier, for which we have a single token, called a *bearer*, that we pass along with each request.
+Think about bearer as a special kind of a password that unlocks all the treasures.
 To get that token, all we need to do is exchange our app’s token and secret for the bearer.

-Usually, this bearer can be stored for a longer time than OAuth 1.x tokens (depends on the rules set by a specific service-provider), and can be used as a single key/password to open protected resources.
+Usually, this bearer can be stored for a longer time than OAuth 1.x tokens (depending on the rules set by a specific service provider) and can be used as a single key/password to open protected resources.
 This bearer acts as our token in the token-based auth.

-Here’s an ordinary example from [Node.js OAuth](https://github.com/ciaranj/node-oauth#oauth20) (<https://github.com/ciaranj/node-oauth#oauth20>). (`node-auth`) docs.
+The following is an OAuth 2.0 request example, which I wrote for the `oauth` docs:  <https://github.com/ciaranj/node-oauth#oauth20>.
+It'll illustrate how to make an OAuth 2 request to Twitter API.

 First, we create an `oauth2` object that has a Twitter consumer key and secret (replace the values with yours):

 ```js
 const OAuth = require('oauth')